Green Party of Canada candidates in the 2006 Canadian federal election: Whitby—Oshawa: Ajay Krishnan

-Krishnan was born in India and raised in Kuwait, and moved to Canada with his family at the start of the 1991 Gulf War.
-He holds a degree in Engineering Science from the University of Toronto, and is a co-founder and Vice-President of Engineering for Savvica Inc., an e-learning software company.
-He was twenty-three years old during the election, and describes his political background as "centre-right".
+Ajay Krishnan was born in India and raised in Kuwait.
+He moved to Canada with his family at the start of the 1991 Gulf War.
+Krishnan holds a degree in Engineering Science from the University of Toronto.
+He is a co-founder and Vice-President of Engineering for Savvica Inc., an e-learning software company.
+Krishnan was 23 years old during the election, and describes his political background as "centre-right".
 He received 2,407 votes (3.60%), finishing fourth against Conservative candidate Jim Flaherty.

 Windsor Tecumseh: Catherine Pluard

-Catherine was born in Sarnia Ontario, in 1972, and graduated from Lambton College with a diploma in Early Childhood Education in 2000.
-She moved to Windsor four-years ago to attend university, and at the time of the election was completing a joint BSW degree program in Social Work and Women's Studies.
-Catherine also served as a substitute educator at a community day nursery, and was a single mother of an eight-year-old daughter.
+Catherine Pluard was born in Sarnia Ontario, in 1972.
+She graduated from Lambton College with a diploma in Early Childhood Education in 2000.
+Pluard moved to Windsor four years ago to attend university.
+At the time of the election, she was completing a joint BSW degree program in Social Work and Women's Studies.
+Pluard also served as a substitute educator at a community day nursery, and was a single mother of an eight-year-old daughter.

-Catherine is a community activist who is often involved in women's and environmental issues.
-In previous years Catherine had contributed to the organizing of the December 6 memorial vigil, assisted with organizing "Take Back the Night" marches and other consciousness-raising activities.
-She was a student representative on both the Women's Studies Curriculum Committee and the Women's Studies Advisory Committee.
+Pluard is a community activist who is often involved in women's and environmental issues.
+In previous years, she had contributed to the organizing of the December 6 memorial vigil, assisted with organizing "Take Back the Night" marches and other consciousness-raising activities.
+Pluard was a student representative on both the Women's Studies Curriculum Committee and the Women's Studies Advisory Committee.
 She was also the representative for joint majors in her degree program in both the Social Work Students Association (SWSA) and the Women's Studies Student Association (WSSA).

 Windsor West: Jillana Bishop

-Bishop was born in Windsor, and graduated with Honours from Massey Secondary School (Windsor Star, 19 December 2005).
-She was twenty-four years old during the election, and worked as a machine operator at Haas Precision Corporation (Windsor Star, 10 January 2006).
-She declined to use campaign signs, arguing that they consume resources and pollute the landscape (Star, 9 December 2005).
+Jillana Bishop was born in Windsor, and graduated with Honours from Massey Secondary School (Windsor Star, 19 December 2005).
+She was 24 years old during the election, and worked as a machine operator at Haas Precision Corporation (Windsor Star, 10 January 2006).
+Bishop declined to use campaign signs, arguing that they consume resources and pollute the landscape (Star, 9 December 2005).
 She received 1,444 votes (3.03%), finishing fourth against New Democratic Party incumbent Brian Masse.

 Manitoba

 Mike Johannson (Charleswood—St. James—Assiniboia)

-Johannson (born in St. James, Manitoba) is the son of Joan Johannson, an anti-poverty activist and former Green Party of Manitoba candidate, and Robert Johannson, a former Winnipeg city councillor.
-He worked at New World Technology for five years, and has been a supervisor at Southern Produce since the early 2000s (decade).
+Mike Johannson was born in St. James, Manitoba.
+He is the son of Joan Johannson, an anti-poverty activist and former Green Party of Manitoba candidate, and Robert Johannson, a former Winnipeg city councillor.
+Johannson worked at New World Technology for five years, and has been a supervisor at Southern Produce since the early 2000s (decade).

-According to a Winnipeg Free Press article, he chose to campaign in the 2006 election out of concern for the health of Lake Winnipeg and the Red River.He received 1,700 votes (3.84%), finishing fourth against Conservative incumbent Steven Fletcher.
+According to a Winnipeg Free Press article, Johannson chose to campaign in the 2006 election out of concern for the health of Lake Winnipeg and the Red River.
+He received 1,700 votes (3.84%), finishing fourth against Conservative incumbent Steven Fletcher.